zapier/visual-builder/docs/_embed/amplify-embed.md

 ---
 title: Strategies to amplify your Zapier integration & embed
 order: 8
-layout: post
+layout: post-toc
 ---

-# Strategies to amplify your Zapier integration & embed
+# Amplify your Zapier integration & embed

 ## Introduction
 Already embedded?
 We’ve put together a list of opportunities to help your integration become more visible.
 Try one or all of the options here and begin connecting your users with Zapier’s 6000+ integrations.
 Here’s what you can do today!